In this article

 Table of contents

-Relinquishing control over travel expenses can negatively affect the profitability of a business.
+Relinquishing control over travel expenses can negatively affect your business’s profitability.
 Employees may have different perspectives on business expenses, so booking travel accommodations that work best for the business may not be their priority.
 Extra amenities on planes, room service at hotels, and upgraded rental cars are areas where extra costs are prevalent.
-For companies that spend more than $1M per year on business travel, a managed program can offer a solution to help with risk management.
+For companies that spend more than $1 million per year on business travel, a managed program can offer a solution to help with risk management.

-Most companies can benefit from a managed travel program.
-Some small businesses may not need managed travel right now but setting up a travel policy early on can benefit them once they start business travel.
-This article will explain what managed travel is, highlight the benefits, and lay out some T&E management strategies that can help streamline your company’s travel expenditures.
+This article will explain what managed travel is, highlight the benefits, and lay out some travel and expense (T&E) management strategies that can help streamline your company’s travel expenditures.
 We’ll also touch on an automation-driven alternative to managed travel that can give you additional flexibility for your employees and control for your finance teams.

-Managed travel versus unmanaged travel
+Managed travel vs. unmanaged travel

 That’s not to say that unmanaged travel doesn’t work for certain companies.
 Some circumstances make managed travel more of a burden than a blessing.
-For bigger businesses, however, with multiple people traveling, managed travel is usually a good fit.
+For bigger businesses, however, with multiple employees traveling, managed travel is usually a good fit.

 What are the benefits of a managed travel program?